 Where to Find the Northern Flicker

-The northern flicker is a year round resident to much of the continental United States, southern regions of British Columbia, Alberta, Saskatchewan, Ontario, Quebec and the Canadian Maritimes.
+The northern flicker is a year-round resident to much of the continental United States, southern regions of British Columbia, Alberta, Saskatchewan, Ontario, Quebec, and the Canadian Maritimes.
 Topical regions include Cuba, parts of Mexico and a few countries in Central America.
 This species is one of the few woodpeckers located in North America that is migratory.
-During the summer months northern flickers can be found throughout Canada, as far north as the Yukon, Northwest Territories and Alaska before they migrate to warmer temperatures during the winter.
+During the summer months, northern flickers can be found throughout Canada, as far north as the Yukon, Northwest Territories and Alaska before they migrate to warmer temperatures during the winter.

 These large woodpeckers are predominantly brown in colouring and feature a black spotted plumage.
 Key identifiers are the black patch on the throat of this bird and their trademark red marking on their necks.

 Perhaps one of the most unique features of this ground-feeding bird is the colouring found beneath their wings.
 While in flight this bird is almost unmistakable due to their colouring, which confused researchers early on.
 In the east, these birds feature yellow plumage on the bottom side of their wings, while in the west, the colouring is red.
-The two varieties were considered separate species until it was concluded their colouring was different dependent on their geographical location.
+The two varieties were considered separate species until it was concluded their colouring was different depending on their geographical location.